Coremation & Guide Matching

-After Core Groups are created, the Core and Guide Success teams work together to match Guides to groups based on their Guide matching surveys.
+After Core Groups are created, the Core and Guides teams work together to match Guides to groups based on their Guide matching surveys.
+New Core Groups will be announced every other month: January, March, May, July, September, and November.

 FAQ